 - Take a personal development course

 - Don’t assume you know best because you’re in charge

 - Strive to become what Jim Collins refers to as a Level 5 Leader – someone who can successfully pair a humble disposition with a fierce resolve.
 For most of us this will take significant, conscious effort over the long term, but the sooner you start the sooner you’ll see results!

 Ultimately, it’s on you to realise and appreciate that staff turnover is a huge cost.
 Unless you have reason to believe people will take advantage, loosen the grip.
-Empower your staff to make decisions and do their jobs – don’t leave them reliant on one consistently unavailable person to get their work done.
+Build robust systems that empower your staff to make decisions and do their jobs without leaving them reliant on one consistently unavailable person to get their work done.
 Inefficient management costs real money, as does replacing employees when they get sick of the incompetence and leave.